Make Sashiko Reusable Kitchen Cloths Kit

 An adult must be present whilst kid(s) engage with the box.

-This would also be a lovely gift for her, gift for mum or birthday gift.
+This experience would also be a cool gift for her, gift for mum or gift for couples.

 Your provider